Education Summer Slide Prevention

 Summer Reading Loss Awareness Campaign

 Campaign elements included awareness brochures delivered to all VPK – 5th grade students that include simple activities to keep kids interested in reading as well as tips and resources for helping kids become readers.
 Plus we’ve added an incentive to help encourage reading over the summer.
 Kids at Brevard Public Schools who read the required number of books and turn in results to their school will earn an ice cream party.
-The campaign also includes an 10 week multi-media awareness campaign to include: radio, tv, facebook, billboards and print advertising.

 Why our work on reducing the Summer Slide is so important: